-Absolute NNN Lease Explained: What Bondable Leases Mean for Tenants and CAM
+Absolute NNN Lease Explained: Bondable Lease Risks and CAM

-An absolute NNN lease puts every single property cost on the tenant — property taxes, insurance, all maintenance including the roof and structural systems, and in most cases even the obligation to rebuild if the building burns down.
+An absolute NNN lease puts nearly every property cost on the tenant: property taxes, insurance, maintenance, roof and structural systems, and in many forms even the obligation to rebuild after casualty.
 The landlord's involvement ends at the title.
-They own the asset but have zero management responsibility.
+They own the asset but have little or no management responsibility.

 What "Absolute" Means